pajbot/pajbot/install-docs/README.md

 # Installation instructions

-Welcome to the installation instructions for pajbot!
+Welcome to the installation instructions for troybot!

-Below is the index for a full list of installation instructions for pajbot.
+Below is the index for a full list of installation instructions for troybot.

-These installation instructions will install pajbot in a way that allows you to run pajbot for multiple streamers at once without too much duplication.
+These installation instructions will install troybot in a way that allows you to run troybot for multiple streamers at once without too much duplication.
-For this reason, these installation instructions are split into two big parts: Installation of pajbot, and creating a pajbot instance for a single channel (which you can repeat as needed, should you want to run pajbot in multiple channels, for different streamers for example).
+For this reason, these installation instructions are split into two big parts: Installation of troybot, and creating a troybot instance for a single channel (which you can repeat as needed, should you want to run troybot in multiple channels, for different streamers for example).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->